DudeDeepak/Bulk_mailer/readme.md

 		php artisan serve --port=<port-number>

 7 .
 Use chrome browser preferentially and hit the following URL on the screen and
 	you should be able see the application running in that machine at port <port-number>

+## Possible fixes

+1 .
+At times while changing configurations on env or config folder please do reastart
+	laravel artisan server with the following commands

+		php artisan cache:clear
+		php artisan config:cache

 ## Contribution